jduncan9720/bamazon/README.md

 ## What it does:
 This is an amazon like storefront created using node, mysql and inquirer.
 The first part allows the user to:
-View the items for sale
+View the items for sale,
-Request an item
+Request an item,
 Request a certain quantity to buy See the total cost of the sale.

 The second part is an application that allows the manager the ability to:
-View Products for Sale
+View Products for Sale,
-View Low Inventory
+View Low Inventory,
-Add to Inventory
+Add to Inventory,
 Add New Products

 ## How to use: